uviclibraries/surveys/1-multiple-choice-survey.md

     <img src="images/gifs/sm-1-02.gif">
     </div>

 10. Now let’s complete our multiple-choice question survey by adding more questions to it.
-You can either follow the questions bellow or you can write your own question.
-Feel free to also explore other types of questions you may be interested in this hands-on part!
+You can either copy and paste the questions below or you can write your own questions.
+Feel free to also explore other types of questions beyond multiple-choice.

  ```
  Q3.
 The term global warming is often used to refer to the idea that the world’s